mariostabile1/quick-calculator/README.md

 A simple yet powerful scientific calculator for Ulauncher, now safer and more robust.

+Give a ⭐ if you like the extension.

 ## Features
 - **Fast Access**: Trigger with `qc` keywords.
 - **Secure Evaluation**: Uses `simpleeval` to safely calculate expressions without executing arbitrary code.